 Source: Bureau of Economic Analysis.
 Note: sales figures between 1942 and 1951 are not available because of the disruptions brought by the Second World War).

-From the 1930s up to 2000 car sales in the United States have steadily grown, with fluctuations closely related to economic cycles of expansion and recession.
-The United States has become a mature and saturated market concerning car sales since most of the adult population has a car or has a ready access to a car.
-Most sales are thus replacement sales.
-Another trend has been the growing share of light trucks sales such as sports utility vehicles in total sales, accounting for about 69% of all sales since 2018.
+From the 1930s to 2000, car sales in the United States have steadily grown, with fluctuations closely related to economic cycles of expansion and recession.
+The United States has become a mature and saturated market concerning car sales since most of the adult population has a car or has ready access to a car, and most sales are thus replacement sales.
+Another trend has been the growing share of light truck sales, such as sports utility vehicles, in total sales, accounting for about 77% of all sales since 2021.
 Total sales are peaking for a variety of reasons:

 - Consumers tend to use and keep their vehicles for a longer period of time.
-While as early as 2001, consumers where keeping their car on average for 34 months, this figure surged to 60 months in 2009 and 71 months in 2019.
+While as early as 2001, consumers were keeping their car on average for 34 months, this figure surged to 60 months in 2009 and 71 months in 2019.

-- The mechanical reliability and durability of vehicles has improved, which is reflected in the median age of cars, which more than doubled between 1970 (4.9 years) and 2018 (11.8 years).
+- The mechanical reliability and durability of vehicles have improved, which is reflected in the median age of cars, which more than doubled between 1970 (4.9 years) and 2021 (12.0 years).

 - Younger generations are less prone to use the automobile and rely more on public transit and ride-sharing services.